joannajjliu/html-css-practice/README.md

 - In index.html, modify the stylesheet href link to the desired css file, to test float vs flexbox vs grid

 ## Folder: timeline:
+- From Online Tutorials course (Youtube) to create responsive css timelines
 ![screenshots of timeline design](./timeline/timeline-preview.png)